ONLYOFFICE/blog.onlyoffice.com/wp-content/plugins/wpgraphql-smart-cache/readme.txt

 Integrating Appsero SDK **DOES NOT IMMEDIATELY** start gathering data, **without confirmation from users in any case.**

+When you opt in, each telemetry request is sent to Appsero and a duplicate is sent in a non-blocking request to WPGraphQL-operated infrastructure at https://telemetry.wpgraphql.com (the same categories of data as described for Appsero below).

 Learn more about how [Appsero collects and uses this data](https://appsero.com/privacy-policy/).

+== Screenshots ==

+1. The Smart Cache panel in the WPGraphQL IDE — see cache HIT/MISS, the session hit rate, TTL, the cache key, and the purge-map tags emitted for a response.
+2. Cache settings — configure the network-cache max-age, the object cache, purge-event logging, and on-demand purging.

 == Upgrade Notice ==